davidkopriva98/SIS/README.md

 ### Preparations

-Navigate to `/StudentInformationSystemApp`
+Navigate to `/StudentInformationSystemApp`.\
-Run `npm install`
+Run `npm install`.

 ### Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ### Run

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## How to use the app

+The app comes preloaded with  a few students, with student numbers from 63190001 to 63190004, which are used to log in as student.